Chem2527/docker-samples/practical hands-on.md

 one microservice named result which is written in node.js one microservice named worker which is written in .net

-and we have two databases one is in-memory data store and other is database. we need to implement CI/CD for the above application.
+and we have two databases one is in-memory data store (redis) Redis is an open source key-value store that functions as a data structure server. and other is database(postgresql)  open-source database that stores and manages data for applications.. we need to implement CI/CD for the above application.

 localhost:5000(voting) , localhost:5001(result) ---> we mentioned  these ports in docker-compose.yml and we need to open these ports in hosting resource.